zhaoou/notes/ml/ml_intro.md

 * decision boundary (hyperplane) is computed to maximize the margin (distances between clusters)
 * finds the widest margin between the groups
 * points closest to the hyperplane(line) are called support vectors
+* margin is the distance between the dividing line and the nearest datapoint, we want to maximize it

 #### Multidimensional SVM